Article Table Of Contents

 - Henderson (Photos | Homes For Sale)

-North Las Vegas took the number one over all spot for the largest Hispanic population in Nevada for 2019.
+What's the city in nevada with the largest hispanic/latino population?
+North Las Vegas took the number one over all spot for the largest Hispanic population in nevada for 2020.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In Nevada With The Largest Hispanic Population For 2019
+How We Determined The Cities In nevada With The Largest Hispanic Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: